Location: on Route 100, just after Moscow Road on the west side of the road.

 Property Description: The Nichols property consists of two parcels totaling 37 acres.
 The property consists of a large open field containing a small wetland area at its southern end.
 It abuts the Little River to the west, Route 100 to the east and the Salvas property to the south.
 The topography varies from level ground to gently rolling.
 There are pleasing views of Mt.
 Mansfield to the west, and of the Green Mountain State Forest to the south.
 A large portion of the property is in the floodplain of the Little River.
 The property is noted for providing a bucolic entrance to the Town of Stowe.

-Public Access: The Nichols property is open to the public for all types of non-commercial, non-motorized, dispersed outdoor recreational purposes including, but not limited to, bird watching, cross-country skiing, fishing, hiking, hunting, snowshoeing, swimming, trapping and wildlife observation.
+Public Access: The Nichols property includes a public access easement that travels around the edge of the field to the Little River.
+The public access easement is open to the public for all types of non-commercial, non-motorized, dispersed outdoor recreational purposes including, but not limited to, bird watching, cross-country skiing, fishing, hiking, hunting, snowshoeing, swimming, trapping and wildlife observation.
 The field is actively hayed and we ask that the public refrain from using the meadow while it’s being hayed.
 The conservation easement allows for one commercial event to occur on the property after August 1st of any given year.
 During the event, public access is limited.
 Please respect the event holder’s wishes while the event is in progress.